 Custom Domains

-naive apps domains add <app-id> myapp.com
+naive apps domains add <app-id> myapp.com # point DNS at the app yourself

-naive apps domains connect <app-id> <domain-id>
+naive apps domains connect <app-id> <domain-id> # connect a company domain (naive domains)

 naive apps domains verify-dns <app-id> <domain-id>

-Database (Fullstack Only)
+Backend Capabilities (Fullstack Only)

 naive apps db tables <app-id>